-Governmental funds: The Town reports all of its basic services in its governmental funds.
+Governmental Funds: The Town reports all of its basic services in its governmental funds.
 The governmental funds account for activities that the Town reports as governmental activities in its government-wide statements.
 These funds focus on short-term inflows and outflows of expendable resources.
 The balances remaining at the end of the year help determine whether a fund has more or less financial resources available to spend in the near future.
-Because the governmental funds statement lacks the additional long-term focus of the government-wide statements, a reconciliation that explains the relationship (or differences) between the two kinds of statements is provided.
+Because the governmental funds statement lacks the additional long-term focus of the government-wide statements, a reconciliation is provided to explain the relationship (or differences) between the two kinds of statements.
 By comparing the two kinds of statements and examining the reconciliation, a better understanding of the long-term impact of the Town's near-term funding decisions is available.

 The Town maintains eight individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures and changes in the fund balances for the General Fund, Capital Projects Fund, State Accommodations Tax Fund, County Accommodations Tax Fund, Local Accommodations Tax Fund, Beverage Permits Fund, Hospitality Tax Fund and Victims' Assistance Fund - since they are considered major funds.
-The governmental funds financial statements can be found as listed in the table of contents.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds Statement of Revenues, Expenditures and Changes in the Fund Balances for the General Fund, Capital Projects Fund, State Accommodations Tax Fund, County Accommodations Tax Fund, Local Accommodations Tax Fund, Beverage Permits Fund, Hospitality Tax Fund, and Victims' Assistance Fund - since they are considered major funds.
+The governmental fund financial statements can be found as listed in the table of contents.